jimeh/common-flow/common-flow.md

 Summary
 -------

-- The "master" branch is the mainline branch with latest changes, and must not be broken.
+- The "main" branch is the mainline branch with latest changes, and must not be broken.
-- Changes (features, bugfixes, etc.) are done on "change branches" created from the master branch.
+- Changes (features, bugfixes, etc.) are done on "change branches" created from the main branch.
 - Rebase change branches [early and often](https://i.imgur.com/1RS8x2d.png).
-- When a change branch is stable and ready, it is merged back in to master.
+- When a change branch is stable and ready, it is merged back in to main.
 - A release is just a git tag who's name is the exact release version string (e.g. "2.11.4").
-- Release branches can be used to avoid change freezes on master.
+- Release branches can be used to avoid change freezes on main.
 They are not required, instead they are available if you need them.

 Terminology
 -----------

-- **Master Branch** - Must be named "master", must always have passing tests, and is not guaranteed to always work in production environments.
+- **Main Branch** - Must be named "main", must always have passing tests, and is not guaranteed to always work in production environments.
 - **Change Branches** - Any branch that introduces changes like a new feature, a bug fix, etc.